THU-MIG/yolov10/README.md

 </details>

 **UPDATES** 🔥
+- 2024/05/31: Thanks to [kaylorchen](https://github.com/kaylorchen) for the integration with [rk3588](https://github.com/kaylorchen/rk3588-yolo-demo)!
 - 2024/05/31: Please use the [exported format](https://github.com/THU-MIG/yolov10?tab=readme-ov-file#export) for benchmark.
 In the non-exported format, e.g., pytorch, the speed of YOLOv10 is biased because the unnecessary `cv2` and `cv3` operations in the `v10Detect` are executed during inference.
 - 2024/05/30: We provide [some clarifications and suggestions](https://github.com/THU-MIG/yolov10/issues/136) for detecting smaller objects or objects in the distance with YOLOv10.
 Thanks to [SkalskiP](https://github.com/SkalskiP)!
 - 2024/05/30: Thanks to [eaidova](https://github.com/eaidova) for the integration with [OpenVINO™](https://github.com/openvinotoolkit/openvino_notebooks/blob/0ba3c0211bcd49aa860369feddffdf7273a73c64/notebooks/yolov10-optimization/yolov10-optimization.ipynb)!